pingan8787/awesome-ai-tools/README.md

 246. [Zite](https://www.zite.ai/) 👉 Revolutionize your ads, emails, and outreach with unlimited high-end copy variations, generated in seconds.

+247. [Saga AI](https://saga.so/ai) 👉 Saga AI is the creative assistant inside Saga that helps you draft content, generate creative ideas, fix grammar, and translate to more than 20 languages in 1 click next to all your notes and tasks.

 ## 3. <a name='Dev'></a>💻 Dev

 1. [Adept](https://www.adept.ai/) 👉 ML research and product lab building general intelligence by enabling humans and computers to work together creatively.